databrary/www/databrary/input/pages/user-guide/getting-authorized/managing-affiliates.md

 ## Advanced Scenarios

-In some cases, an Investigator may wish to share a selected pool of data among a select "group", for example across multiple labs or within a subset of their own lab.
+In some cases, an Investigator may wish to share a selected pool of data among a select *group*, for example across multiple labs or within a subset of their own lab.
-In this case, it may make sense to create a "group" and add affiliates to this group.
+In this case, it may make sense to create a *group* and add affiliates to this group.
 Here, the same levels of access as to an Investigator's own data apply, but affiliates and datasets must be added to this group explicitly.
 Please contact us for help if you have such a situation or other needs not covered in the sections above.